bachmanna/pycef/README.md

 * Updated to the latest Chromium
 * Unicode strings in both Python 2 and Python 3.
 In CEF Python byte strings were used in Python 2.
 * API cleanup.
-Better structure with submodules like helpers, thread etc.
+Better package structure with submodules like app, browser, interfaces, etc.
 * Will follow the [PEP8](https://www.python.org/dev/peps/pep-0008/)
   style guide.
 Function names in lower case with underscores.
 Transform enum uppercase constants to class types whenever possible.